About AARNet's Mirror

 AARNet's mirror archive was established as a pilot project in 1998 as

-as a recommendation for a Large Object Cache from the AARNet2 Caching
+recommendation for a Large Object Cache from the AARNet2 Caching

 and Mirroring working group.
 The initial digital curator was Jason Andrade

 It aims to provide cost savings on international traffic and improved